ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/table.rst

 This document will walk you through an example of how to add this functionality step-by-step, starting from a basic table.
-For more general documentation, refer to the function reference below.
+For more general documentation, refer to the method reference below.

 When dealing with large amounts of data, displaying a single table will almost always lead to bad usability and performance.
 The Table class